ihollander/mod-1-book-authors/README.md

 ## Notes

 You will be building out an application that can track Authors and Books.
 For our purposes, assume that all books are written by one-- and only one-- author.
 Your goal is to build out all of the methods listed below in the deliverables.
 Do your best to follow Ruby best practices.
 For example, use higher-level array methods such as map, select, and find when appropriate in place of each.
-Be sure to consider whether your implementation reflects the principle of Single Source of Truth.

 We've provided you with a console that you can use to test your code.
 To enter a console session, run `ruby console.rb`.
 You'll be able to test out the methods that you write here.